Reduce

 Reducing through our screening categories

-In our screening tool, the total climate emission is divided into 10 sources, so that you can see where your biggest impact from a specific product lies.
+In our screening tool, the total climate emission is divided into different sources, so that you can see where your biggest impact from a specific product lies.

 These categories are explained below.